A note on smoothly slice links in $S^2 \times S^2$: Introduction

 \subsection{Acknowledgements}

 We thank Akira Yasuhara for pointing us towards earlier work on this topic.
 We are very grateful to Andr\'as Stipsicz and Marco Golla for their support and helpful discussion.
+We also thank the anonymous referees for their careful read and their suggestions, and M\'arton Beke for his comments.
 The authors were partially supported by NKFIH grants K-146401 and Excellence-151337, and ERC Advanced Grant KnotSurf4d.